ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

     You can also use the `|` operator to indicate a choice between Atoms, as in `extract pattern <A.match>| <B.match> <C.match> as match from Apple A, Bacon B, Chocolate C;`.
 This pattern can be explained as “match either one `A.match` OR a sequence of a `B.match` followed by a `C.match`.
 You can see a complete example that uses the `|` operator in Example 1.

     After you created your pattern, each match to your `<pattern specification>` constructs an output result according to the return clause of the pattern specification, as well as the optional `<select list>` at the beginning of the `extract` statement.
 The results are filtered and consolidated according to the `having`, `consolidate`, and `limit` clauses of the `extract` statement.
-For example, if there are multiple overlapping matches for the pattern specification, all of the possible matches will be returned, and you can use a `consolidation` clause to filter out redundant outputs.
+For example, if multiple overlapping matches exist for the pattern specification, all of the possible matches are returned, and you can use a `consolidation` clause to filter out redundant outputs.

     Consider the previous example, but now the goal is to remove matches that contain the word 'Sheraton', and to consolidate resulting matches by removing the ones that are contained within a larger match.
 For example, we do not want to find “Best Garden Hotel” and also “Garden Hotel” across the same span of text.